-4. Description of how grant monies and funds from the private investors were used during the preceding fiscal year.
+- 4. Description of how grant monies and funds from the private investors were used during the preceding fiscal year.

-\$175,000 was disbursed in FY 16-17 to renovate a building for a coffee shop and expand a brewery and taproom.
+No funds were used during the preceding fiscal year for these projects.
 Funds were used in FY 13-14, FY 14-15, FY 15-16, and FY 16-17 to renovate a building and construct another, and to make pedestrian and vehicular improvements in the plaza which joins both buildings.
 In addition, funds were used to renovate a former car dealership into a brewery, renovate a building for a medical facility, renovate a building for a coffee shop, renovate a building for an employment agency and make improvements to a parking lot.
 Also, renovations were made to the upstairs office space of a downtown theater that will serve as teaching space for a community college and the expansion of an insurance company.

-5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started and number of jobs retained due to the approved activities.
+- 5. Details regarding the types of private investment created or stimulated, the dates of this activity, the amount of public money involved and any other pertinent information, including any jobs created, businesses started, and number of jobs retained due to the approved activities.

 The MSSF helped support the creation of 13 businesses and created 46 permanent full-time jobs and 31 part-time jobs.
-Public investment totals \$745,850.
+Public investment totaled \$745,850.